 - take a cinnamon supplement

-Even this study by UC Davis found that by supplementing with cinnamon was just as effective as taking a diabetes drug.
+Even this study by UC Davis found that supplementing with cinnamon was just as effective as taking a diabetes drug.

 But I hate to say this but even though I loved Cinnamon Toast Crunch as a kid it isn’t on the Trainer Josh approved foods list!
 Haha

-Cinnamon and Honey For Weight Loss (Myth?)
+Cinnamon And Honey Weight Loss Drink Recipe

-Truth is there is some validity to it, but there’s also a lot of hype.
+The truth is there is some validity to it, but there’s also a lot of hype.

 The truth is both cinnamon and raw honey have powerful weight loss benefits on their own.